Too little for the garage, too much for the dog house — would you throw it away, reuse, or recycle it? Find out what to do with leftover paint.

 Acrylic paint isn’t considered household hazardous waste, so you just need to dry and thicken it before you dump it together with paint cans.

-However, if you need to get rid of oil-based or industrial-grade paint, you can dispose of it responsibly by using our Green Directory at the top of this page to find a drop-off site nearest to you.
+However, if you need to get rid of oil-based or industrial-grade paint, you can dispose of it responsibly by using our Green Directory to find a drop-off site nearest to you.